The contract resulting from this bid proposal will provide

 4. Message strategy for providers at various levels of outreach (ex. clinicians, home visitors, community health workers)

-5. Printable card, brochure or something similar with room to add individual agency brands
+5. Printable card, brochure or something similar with room to add individual

 Scope of Work: